 Calories in gooseberries

-A half cup of gooseberries weighing 75 grams will have 35 calories in it ( CDC).
+A half cup of gooseberries weighing 75 grams will have 35 calories in it according to the CDC.

 There are 8 grams of carbohydrates and 3 grams of dietary fiber.